The Western Roman Empire fell on September 4, 476 AD, but the Eastern Roman Empire continued nearly another 1,000 years.

 Similarly, Egypt's President Gamal Nasser told a secular political gathering in 1958:

 "I met with the head of the Muslim Brotherhood and he sat with me and made his requests.

 The first thing he asked for was to make wearing the hijab mandatory in Egypt and demand that every woman walking in the street wear a tarha (scarf), [audience laughter] Every woman walking! [someone in audience shouted 'let him wear it!'] ...

 ..
 And I told him, if I make that a law they will say that we have returned to the days of Al-Hakimbi Amr Allah, who forbade people from walking at day and only allowed walking at night ..."

 "My opinion is that every person in his own house decides for himself the rules.

 And he replied 'No, as the leader, you are responsible.'

 I told him, 'Sir, you have a daughter in the School of Medicine and she is not wearing a tarha.
 Why didn’t you make her wear a tarha?
 If you (audience applauded) ...

 If you are unable to make one girl - who is your daughter - wear the tarha, you want me to put a tarha on 10 million woman myself? (sustained laughter).

-Pro-western views were also embraced in other Middle Eastern countries, such as Syria;
+Pro-western views were also embraced in other Middle Eastern countries, such as Syria; and Afghanistan.

 Sadly, in August of 2021, after 20 years of women enjoying freedom and opportunity, President Biden surrendered Afghanistan to the militant Islamist Taliban.